MissConstruction/MissConstruction/README.md

 People who force their ships on people.

 srsly DNI if you tell people to kts over ships. ( DW berryfunny, Christmasflower shippers yall are on thin ice.. i'm sorry but i've had terrible expriences with some of you)

+Ryker x Leon (8:11) shippers.
+Do i even have to explain?
+Ryker sees Leon as their father figure, not some kind of lover.
+Leon also sees Ryker as his own son/child

+Vittorino x Ryker (8:11 AGAIN) Sigh... victim x abuser.